ccrean/HomTran_ruby/README.md

 The frame is rotated by PI/2 radians about the global z-axis, and offset by 1 unit along the global x-axis.
-Next, say we want to create a new frame with the same orientation, but offset by another 1 unit along the global z-axis.
+Next, say we want to create a new frame with the same orientation, but offset by another 1 unit along the global x-axis.
 We could create such a frame as follows:

 ```
 frame2 = HomTran.new(UnitQuaternion.new(), Vector[1, 0, 0], frame1, false)